Background pattern

 • Gallstones, which can cause sudden back pain.

-• Decreased activity of the thyroid gland (hypothyroidism) that causes changes in heart rhythm, appetite, or weight; fatigue, feeling cold, or swelling in the front of the neck.
+• Decreased activity of the thyroid gland (hypothyroidism) which can cause changes in heart rate, appetite, or weight; fatigue, feeling cold, or swelling in the front of the neck.

 • Changes in thyroid function tests.